andinocl/arg_covid/README.md

 ## new_report.Rmd
 R Markdown file to generate number of graphs for National, Buenos Aires, and Province of Buenos Aires, including 14-day trend, doubling time, and estimate of Rt.
 Now includes better R estimator with potential for municipal-level tracking.

-@TODO: find R instantaneous for each province and municipality of PBA to identify N worst.

-@TODO: add in testing tracker and positivity tracker

-@TODO: add in case growth per 100k
+@TODO: add in vaccination rates
+@TODO: consider adding in age/infection graphs (or save for shiny)

 ## cron_scraper.R
 Checks for updates for the national Epi file, cut off at 16:45 local each day.
 From this data, updates some csv files that collect daily cumulative totals at the national, provincial, and (within CABA and Province of Buenos Aires) municipal/comuna level.